Welcome to today's edition of the Rush 24-7 podcast.

 It's not the point.

-Danny Hastert's seat?
+Denny Hastert's seat?

-Uh and of course Obama's out there saying, well, this really this looks good for the future because this election and Denny Hastard's district for his seat.
+And of course, Obama's out there saying, well, this looks good for the future because this election in Denny Haster's district for his seat, I moved a microcosm for me, Obama, versus McCain.

-Cain did go in there and campaign for our guy, and I think there was some other uh people that also went in there and campaigned.
+And I think there was some other people that also went in there and campaigned.

 You just lost a seat in a special election in a pretty solid Republican district outside Chicago.

-There aren't too many of those, but uh but Denny Hastert's was uh was one of them.
+But Denny Hastert's was one of them.

-Uh and have you seen the price of oil?
+And have you seen the price of oil?

-Oil prices, meanwhile, surged to 107, a new inflation adjusted record, and their fifth new high in the last six sessions on an upbeat report on wholesale inventories.
+Oil prices, meanwhile, surged to $107, a new inflation-adjusted record and their fifth new high in the last six sessions on an upbeat report on wholesale inventories.

 And we don't have enough of our own domestic supply.

-We got to import too much.
+We've got to import too much.

-We can't drill an end war, we can't drill in a gulf.
+We can't drill an end war.

-Well, we can't drill anywhere other than where we're drilling, we can't build any refineries.
+Well, we can't drill anywhere other than where we're drilling.

-I got to thinking maybe big oil doesn't care.
+I got to thinking, maybe big oil doesn't care.

 Have you seen their profits?

-Suppose Big Oil said, No, we're fine.
+Suppose Big Oral said, No, we're fine.

 Our profits are really super.